viktorkudruashev/SetupProject/README.md

 # SetupProject
-Learning how to setup a testing environment
+Learning how to setup a testing environment CI / CD